 The Board of Directors and its committees meet regularly throughout the year and also hold special meetings and act by written consent from time to time.
-During 2020:
+During 2021:

-- the Board of Directors held eleven meetings, including telephonic meetings, and acted by written consent four times: - the audit committee held five meetings, including telephonic meetings, and acted by written consent once; - the compensation committee held thirteen meetings, including telephonic meetings, and acted by written consent five times; and - the nominating and corporate governance committee held four meetings and acted by written consent three times.
+- the Board of Directors held four meetings and acted by written consent six times; - the audit committee held five meetings; - the compensation committee held four meetings and acted by written consent three times; and - the nominating and corporate governance committee held five meetings and acted by written consent once.

-During 2020, none of the directors attended fewer than 75% of the aggregate of the number of meetings held by the Board of Directors and the number of meetings held by all committees of the Board of Directors on which such director served, in each case during the time the director served on our Board of Directors.
+During 2021, no director attended fewer than 75% of the aggregate of the number of meetings held by the Board of Directors and the number of meetings held by all committees of the Board of Directors on which such director served, in each case during the time the director served on our Board of Directors.